xapian/xapian/xapian-applications/omega/docs/scriptindex.rst

 	the old record can be found.
 In Omega, Q is reserved for use as the prefix of a unique term.

-value=VALUENUMBER
+value=VALUESLOT
-	add as a Xapian document value in slot VALUENUMBER.
-Values can be used for eliminating equivalent documents and sorting the MSet.
+	add as a Xapian document value in slot VALUESLOT.
+Values can be used for collapsing equivalent documents, sorting the MSet, etc.  If you want to perform numeric sorting, use the valuenumeric action instead.

+valuenumeric=VALUESLOT
+        Like value=VALUESLOT, this adds as a Xapian document value in slot VALUESLOT, but it encodes it for numeric sorting using Xapian::sortable_serialise().
+Values set with this action can be used for numeric sorting of the MSet.

 weight=FACTOR
 	set the weighting factor to FACTOR (an integer).
 The default is 1.